The Benton Shea Butter And Olive Hand Cream claims to moisturise and soothe hands throughout the seasons without leaving a tacky residue.

 The scent is naturally derived from essential oils of mandarin orange peel, rosemary and geranium.
 It is not a strong scent, nor is it floral, rather fresh and pleasant.
 I really like the delicate smell which lingers for a few minutes after application.
 The cream itself is a clean white colour while the texture is silky and buttery, sufficiently dense to hold its form.

 It soaks into the skin effortlessly and quickly with gentle rubbing to leave a near matte finish without tackiness or stickiness.
 There is a dewy glow left behind and although the residue is pleasant, there is definitely a layer of comfort remaining on the skin for around 20 minutes after application to help lock in moisture.
-It’s not greasy but definitely noticeable, keeping skin supple.
-As this layer dries down completely, it goes back to completely matte however, still retains a softness that remains until the next application, indicating long lasting hydration.
+It’s not greasy but noticeable, helping to keep skin supple.
+As this layer dries down fully, it goes back to completely matte however, still retains a softness indicating long lasting moisturisation.
+As with any hand cream, it only supplies short term bursts of moisture to the skin.
+If you stop using it, hands return back to their drier state.
+Thus, in order to keep skin smooth, soft and moisturised throughout the day, I found it was necessary to use the hand cream frequently.
+For me, this means applying after hand washing which equates to several times a day.

 The Benton Shea Butter And Olive Hand Cream is a lovely hand cream that I use with pleasure.
 I love the fresh but delicate scent and particularly enjoy its non-greasy, non-tacky finish.
 It leaves my hands soft, supple and moisturised throughout the day and I have no hesitation giving it my tick of approval.